clearlydefined/clearlydefined/docs/charter.md

 confidence.
 Such recognitions may be made relative to a specific domain such as licensing or security, or in relation to the overall ClearlyDefined effort.

+# ClearlyDefined, governance

+## Governing Board

+The Governing Board voting members shall consist of:

+- the Executive Director of the Open Source Initiative;
+- the Steering Committee Chair; and
+- the Outreach Committee Chair.

+The Governing Board responsibilities consist of:

+- setting the overall strategic direction of the ClearlyDefined project, establishing main goals and identifying key priorities in accordance with feedback and input from the community;
+- managing the resources of the ClearlyDefined project in a responsible and sustainable manner, including budget, infrastructure, and human resources;
+- adopting and maintaining policies or rules and procedures for the ClearlyDefined project, such as a Code of Conduct and a trademark policy and any compliance or certification policies.

+## Steering Committee

+The Steering Committee shall be responsible for:

+- setting the technical direction of the ClearlyDefined project, establishing main goals and identifying key technical priorities;
+- overseeing all processes (harvest, curate, contribute, serve), ensuring that the underlying architecture enables these processes to run smoothly;
+- empowering the community (data curator, data contributor, data consumer, and code committer/maintainer), providing all the technical support necessary to achieve ClearlyDefined's mission;
+- establishing open collaboration with adjacent projects that are part of the ecosystem.

+## Outreach Committee

+The Outreach Committee shall be responsible for:

+- planning and executing efforts to promote the ClearlyDefined project to potential users and contributors;
+- organizing activities across events worldwide, both virtual and in person, to bring together existing community members and attract new ones;
+- creating educational material (documentation, whitepapers, webinars, podcasts, etc) to help individuals and companies understand how to use and contribute to the ClearlyDefined project;
+- managing communication across different channels (website, blog, social media, and press releases).

+## Members and Chairs

+The Steering and Outreach Committees are made up of community members with a sustained contribution over time, and recognized as interested in the long term health of the ClearlyDefined project.
+Members of the Steering and Outreach Committee recommend and appoint new members and vote for a Chair for each Committee to serve for a one-year term.
+Members will be removed from the committee if they resign, or if they are inactive in participating and contributing to the project for more than 6 months.

+## Meetings

+Governing Board meetings will be limited to the Governing Board members.
+They will be private unless decided otherwise by the Governing Board, as sensitive matters may not be made public.
+The Governing Board may choose to hold open, community meetings at its discretion.

+Steering and Outreach Committee meetings should be held periodically (monthly or fortnightly) and are intended to be open to the public.
+They can be conducted electronically, via teleconference, or in person.
+The Chair for each Committee should set the agenda ahead of time and preside over the meetings.
+The meeting minutes should be published and shared with the community through public channels.

+## Voting

+While it is the goal of the ClearlyDefined project to operate as a consensus based community, if any decision requires a vote to move forward, the members of the Governing Board, Steering Committee, or Outreach Committee, as applicable, shall vote on a one vote per member basis.

+Decisions by vote will be based on a majority vote, provided that at least sixty percent (60%) of the Governing Board, Steering Committee, Outreach Committee members, as applicable, are either present, participating electronically or via electronic vote (e.g., such as by email, or in a form as specified by the board materials) in advance of the meeting.

+A two-thirds majority vote will be required for any vote amending this Charter.
+Amendments will be communicated to the community through public channels, and will take effect immediately.